 The first time I went to Thailand was in November 2011, I was 21 and I flew into Bangkok to start my month in Thailand before going onto Australia to start my Working Holiday Visa.
 I’d been to the USA for 4 months the previous summer but this was my first big backpacking trip, and I was on my own.

-I didn’t know what to expect of Thailand and of Bangkok, I arrived with a huge suitcase for god’s sake (which I soon ditched and replaced with a backpack).
-I’d literally never eaten Thai food before, the closest I had got was a Chinese Takeaway.
+I didn’t know what to expect of Thailand and of Bangkok, I mean, I arrived with a huge suitcase (which I soon ditched and replaced with a backpack).
+I’d literally never eaten Thai food before, the closest I had got to Asian food before was a Chinese Takeaway.
 I was scared of crossing the road and didn’t have a clue how to do it when cars just wouldn’t stop (!!) and the heat and humidity were unbearable!